wangyibin/CPhasing/docs/basic_usage.md

 ```
 !!! note
     - **1** | If you want to run multiple samples, you can use `cphasing hic mapper` and `cphasing-rs pairs-merge` to generate the merged `pairs.gz` file, and input it by `-prs` parameter.
-    - **2** | If the total length of your input genome is larger than 8 Gb, the `-hic-mapper-k 27 -hic-mapper-w 14` should be specified, to avoid the error of chromap.
+    - **2** | If the total length of your input genome is larger than 8 Gb, the `-hic-mapper-k 27 -hic-mapper-w 14` should be specified, to avoid the error of `chromap`.

 #### Start from a 4DN pairs file,